 Or just serve them as your crunchy element for an epic charcuterie board.

-In an airtight container at room temperature, these crackers should stay fresh for up to 3 months!
+In an airtight container at room temperature, leftover sourdough crackers should stay fresh for up to 3 months.
 They never last that long in my house, though.
-With all the greedy hands reaching for them, they hardly last a week before they vanish!
+With all the greedy hands reaching for them, they hardly last a week before they vanish.

 Buying a bottle of this seasoning at the store is the easiest way to make this recipe.
 However, making your own everything seasoning is just as simple!
 Simply combine equal parts sesame seeds, poppy seeds, dried garlic, coarse sea salt, and dried onion flakes.
 Mix it all up, and voila!
 You have your very own everything seasoning.